Public Welfare Policy in Switzerland: Reimbursement of service

 When it comes to the reimbursement of social assistance benefits, a distinction must be made between benefits received legally and benefits received illegally.

 If the financial situation of (former) recipients of social assistance improves significantly, lawfully received social assistance benefits can be reclaimed from the public sector.
 To what extent and to what extent such reimbursements are requested depends heavily on cantonal legislation.

 If someone has received welfare benefits illegally or has not used them correctly, they must also repay them.
 In particular, if someone works and earns money while receiving social assistance, they must declare this income to the social welfare authority; so the services can be adjusted.
 Anyone who fraudulently fails to comply with these obligations risks being reported for fraud.

-Acknowledgment of Debt
+Acknowledgment of debt

-Even if a formerly needy person has not accumulated wealth to pay back social security benefits, but is just making ends meet, complaints are increasing that some municipalities are starting to do so - increasingly in the canton of St. Gallen - so-called debt acknowledgment en to have it signed so that a municipality can initiate the operation more easily.
+Even if a formerly needy person has not accumulated wealth to pay back social security benefits, but is just making ends meet, complaints are increasing that some municipalities are starting to do so - increasingly in the canton of St. Gallen - so-called debt acknowledgment to have it signed so that a municipality can initiate the operation more easily.
 This is contrary to the intention of the legislature, which stipulates that people who have been supported once should not be burdened with lifelong debts to the relevant authority.
 It is advised not to sign such acknowledgments of debt and to file a legal proposal if a debt enforcement procedure is initiated.